GatoLoko/Wattpad2Epub/README.md

 ## Requeriments

 You will need python3.
 You can install it with brew in osx.
-Then you can install the requirements as
+For our main script you will need BeatifulSoup4 and ebooklib, you can install them with:
 ```
 pip3 install BeautifulSoup4
 pip3 install ebooklib